188.8.131.52 General Claim Requirements

-The Act gives the Secretaries of DSS, the Department of Employment, Skills, Small and Family Business and the Department of Home Affairs, in relation to the payments for which they are responsible, the authority to:
+The Act gives the Secretaries of DSS, the Department of Education, Skills and Employment and the Department of Home Affairs, in relation to the payments for which they are responsible, the authority to:

 - prescribe the way in which a claim may be made (other than the ways already set out in the Act),